 If you are an Android user, you must know Google Play, from which you can purchase and download various apps, videos and music files for your Android phone and Android tablet.
 Many people think it is impossible to get music downloaded from the Google Play Store for an Android device, but only can install the Google Play Music app on Android and launch the app to play the Google Play music on Android over the Internet.
-That means we can not listen to our favorite songs on Google Play via our Android phones without Internet connection.
+That means we can not listen to our favorite songs on Google Play via our Android phones without an Internet connection.
 But is it?
 Are we really unable to download Google Play music on Android?

 Additional Functions You Can Enjoy from The Google Play Music Downloader:

 2. Transfer music, videos, photos and more from computer to Android;

 3. Export contacts, SMS, photos, videos, music, apps and more from Android to computer;

 4. Restore backed up contacts and text messages from computer to Android;